What happens if you don't end your tenancy legally

 the costs of finding new tenants if you left early

-If your deposit isn't protected, you could consider claiming compensation.
-Your landlord might counterclaim if you owe them money.
+If your deposit is not protected, you could look at claiming compensation.

 They have up to 6 years to make a claim.